grafana/k6-docs/src/data/markdown/translated-guides/en/04 Results visualization/02 Cloud.md

 > When running a test entirely in the cloud with `k6 cloud`, `k6` will always
 > aggregate.
 For that case the aggregation settings are however set by the
-> cloud infrastructure are not controllable from the CLI.
+> cloud infrastructure and are not controllable from the CLI.

 ## See also